 The Bachelor of Arts degree in Healthcare Management 3+1 program with Concordia University Chicago is a great way to continue your education.
 Students are required to complete an Associate in Applied Science degree in Anesthesia Technology, Dental Hygiene, Diagnostic Medical Imaging Radiography, Management, Physical Therapist Assistant or Respiratory Care at College of DuPage in order to be eligible for the program.

 Once accepted to College of DuPage, students must complete a series of prerequisites in order to be considered for admission into the AAS Degree program in Dental Hygiene, Diagnostic Medical Imaging Radiography, Physical Therapist Assistant or Respiratory Care.
 Please thoroughly read the admissions requirements for your program of choice before continuing.
 As part of the admission process into the selective health science programs at COD, attending an advising session for the AAS in Dental Hygiene or Respiratory Care is required.
 This advising session is different than the advising session hosted by Concordia University Chicago representatives.
-Upcoming advising session dates are listed here.
+Upcoming advising session dates.

 - AAS Degree in Anesthesia Technology to BA in Healthcare Management